 What’s new in decorative concrete?
 That was a popular question that came my way multiple times during the recent World of Concrete.
 I realize my name is out there, but I’m a long way from having a crystal ball to be able to predict what the future of our industry holds.

-I often remind people that when asked a few years ago if the metallic epoxy market was here to stay, I said it was a passing fancy, and I couldn’t see how that market would ever develop into much of anything.
+I often remind people that when asked a few years ago if the metallic epoxy market was here to stay, I said it was a passing fancy.
+Additionally, I would also say I couldn’t see how that market would ever develop into much of anything.
 Missed that one by a mile!
 Since then I’ve been better about doing research, listening to all walks of the industry, and watching for trends as they phase in and out.

 So, what is new in the decorative industry?
 Lately, the most popular response has been nothing!
 One could argue that there haven’t been any major or significant market-altering innovations or developments, but I think that’s short-sighted.